securelyfitz/WTFpga/README.md

 Changes
 =======
 Version 1.0 targeted a generic Xilinx XC3S200A FPGA board using Xilinx ISE tools.
-Version 2.0 is significantly updated, targeting a Digilent Basys 3 board and Xilinx Vivado.
+Posted 2014 Version 2.0 is significantly updated, targeting a Digilent Basys 3 board and Xilinx Vivado.
+Posted 2018

 DIY
 ===
 If you'd like to do this workshop on your own, before you start, you'll need to:
 1. Install Xilinx Vivado.
 The free WebPack version is sufficent: https://www.xilinx.com/products/design-tools/vivado.html
 2. Aquire a Diglilent Basys 3 Board.
 Students qualify for an academic discount: http://digilent.com/basys3
+3. Walk through the pdf manual included. `pdfbook --lettterpaper wtfpgamanual.pdf` should prepare it for printing as a booklet if you prefer.

 Future Work
 ===========